-Disaster Relief in India
+Disaster Resilience in India

 Swayam Shikshan Prayog (SSP) has more than fifteen years of experience in facilitating sustainable and community-driven recovery-to-development processes.
 Following the large-scale earthquakes in Maharashtra (1993) and Gujarat (2001), SSP mobilized grassroots women’s groups to participate in reconstruction and local governance processes.
 Their mobilization helped transform large-scale disaster recovery and reconstruction processes into empowerment and development opportunities for grassroots women’s groups.
 With SSP support, the grassroots networks led and transferred recovery practices, including restoring livelihoods, educating homeowners on safe construction practices, training masons, setting up sustainable community enterprises and enabling grassroots women to act as community information managers and monitors in government reconstruction programs.